Home > Buyers Guides

 Coverage for Installation Costs

-Medicare typically only reimburses the full purchase price of the walk-in tub, excluding installation costs.
-The installation cost, which ranges from $1,000 to $3,000, is usually not covered.
-The price of a walk-in tub ranges between $2,500 and $25,000.
+Medicare typically only reimburses the total purchase price of the walk-in tub, excluding installation costs.
+The price of a walk-in tub ranges between $2,500 and $25,000, and the installation cost ranges from $1,000 to $3,000, which is usually not covered.

-For those with trouble with balance or mobility issues, stepping over the edge of a high bathtub into hot water can be difficult without risking injury.
-They come equipped with safety features such as seats that allow you to take advantage of all their benefits while keeping yourself safe.
+For those with balance or mobility issues, stepping over the edge of a high bathtub into hot water can be difficult without risking injury.
+Tubs come equipped with safety features, such as seats, that allow users to take advantage of all their benefits while keeping themselves safe.

 Financial Assistance for Walk-In Tubs